pnewstein/QuestByCycle/docs/ADMIN.md

 3. **Fill in the Game Details**:
     - **Game Title**: Provide a catchy and descriptive name for the game.
     - **Game Description**: Write a detailed overview of what the game entails.
-    - **Task Instructions**: Outline the tasks participants need to complete.
+    - **Quest Instructions**: Outline the quests participants need to complete.
     - **Start and End Dates**: Define the duration of the game.
     - **Game Goal**: Specify the primary objective.
     - **Game Details**: Add additional context or information.